This post may contain affiliate links. Please read my disclosure policy.

 My favorite way to serve German Chocolate Pumpkin Dump Cake is warm with caramel syrup drizzled on top.
 You could also add chocolate syrup for an even more indulgent dessert!

-- 2 sticks (1 cup) unsalted butter, cut into pats
+- 16 tablespoons unsalted butter cut into pats

 - ½ cup chopped pecans